Swaroop2006/databricks-training/README.md

 Learned how to use SQL numeric and mathematical functions for calculations, rounding values, formatting numbers, and performing real-time salary analysis. 💡

+# Week 2 Day 3 – SQL Learning Journey 🚀

+## Topics Practiced
+- Regular Expressions in SQL
+- Pattern Matching
+- Email Validation
+- Phone Number Validation
+- Searching Numbers and Alphabets

+## SQL Tasks Completed
+- Checking strings with digits
+- Checking strings with alphabets
+- Finding strings starting with numbers
+- Finding strings ending with numbers
+- Using REGEXP with patterns
+- Validating email formats
+- Validating phone numbers

+## Key Concepts Covered

+### REGEXP Basics
+- REGEXP operator
+- Pattern matching in SQL
+- Searching text values

+### Special Symbols Used
+- `^` → Starts with
+- `$` → Ends with
+- `+` → One or more matches
+- `{ }` → Exact number of characters

+### Validation Queries
+- Email validation
+- Mobile number validation
+- Digit and alphabet checking

+## Learning Outcome
+Learned how to use REGEXP in SQL for pattern matching, validation checks, and searching text using regular expressions. 💡